7 Movie Cult Classics That Are Actually Kind Of Terrible

 I’m not even sure where to start with this one.
 First of all, the plot is boring and it’s not that funny.
 Then there are the 40s-era stereotypes, mocking of different cultures, and abusive parenting tactics.
 At least with this one, it was my kids who were appalled – why is she putting soap in her kid’s mouth?!
 That’s just mean!

 The first song of the year actually condones date rape with its “Tell me more, tell me more, did she put up a fight?” line.
 WTAF!
 This whole movie with its slut shaming, patriarchial stereotypes, and blurred lines about consent is just one big dumpster fire of awful.

-Now before you call me a stick-in-the-mud who can’t appreciate 80s pop culture, I do appreciate a bunch of 80s cult classics that withstand the test of time: Star Wars (Carrie Fisher is the epitome of badassery), Breakfast Club, Stand By Me and Dirty Dancing (#BestMovieEver).
+Now before you call me a stick-in-the-mud who can’t appreciate 80s pop culture, I do appreciate a bunch of 80s cult classics that withstand the test of time: Star Wars (Carrie Fisher is the epitome of badassery), Stand By Me and Dirty Dancing (#BestMovieEver).
 And I still haven’t seen Indiana Jones or Fast Times At Ridgemont High or Heathers (I told you I had a sheltered childhood) so I’m reserving judgment on those.